jonpetersen/shch/site/content/tours/_index.md

     - description: Leaves the pub at 6.30pm returning at 8:00pm
       items:
         - Guided e-bike ride, 1.5 hours (around 8 miles) of mostly off-road cycling
-        - Every Thursday evening from 3rd week in April to the last week in August (or by arrangement)
+        - Every Thursday evening from the 3rd week in April to the last week in August (or by arrangement)
       plan: Short Tour
       price: '40'
 blurb2: